To create and maintain a child safe organisation, all Victorian schools must comply with

 Standard 2: A child safety policy or a statement of commitment to child safety

-Child Safe Standard 2 requires schools to develop and publicly communicate a Statement of Commitment to child safety or a school child safe policy.
+Child Safe Standard 2 requires schools to develop and publicly communicate a child safety policy or Statement of Commitment to child safety.

 A Statement of Commitment to child safety helps raise awareness about the importance of child safety in the school and the community and affirms the organisation's commitment to child safety and expectations.

-A child safe policy is an overarching document that provides key elements of an organisation’s approach for child safe environments.
+A child safety policy is an overarching document that provides key elements of an organisation’s approach for child safe environments.
 For more information see:

 Example of a statement of commitment to child safety (pdf - 84.8kb)

-Standard 3: Developing a Child Safety Code of Conduct
+Standard 3: A Child Safety Code of Conduct

 Child Safe Standard 3 requires schools to